moobshake/DSC---Chubby-/README.md

 Scenario 1 can be simulated by having a node that did not receive the result attempt to message the downed master node.

-Scenario 2 can be simulated by having a node that received the election result (3) go "offline", as this will prompt the coordinator (4) to update the rest of the network.
-As this update is a coordinator-only action, it will receive "NotMaster" replies from nodes that do not know that it is the coordinator (1 and 2) and initate an election.
-Scenario 2 also means that even if the original coordinator that failed re-awakens the network will still eventually converge.
+Scenario 2 can be simulated by having a node that received the election result (3) go "offline".
 ```bash
 offline
 ```
+This will prompt the coordinator (4) to update the rest of the network.
+As this update is a coordinator-only action, it will receive "NotMaster" replies from nodes that do not know that it is the coordinator (1 and 2) and initate an election.
+Scenario 2 also means that even if the original coordinator that failed re-awakens, the network will still eventually converge.

 Note: I would like to reiterate that this state of the network should be impossible to occur as the nodes are implemented in such a way so as to re-trigger an election if they do not receive an election result in a timely manner.